Support#

 Sphinx (v3.2+) and all its associated libs (see below)

-guzzle sphinx theme
+book sphinx theme

-To check your production configuration, open an Unix shell, for example bash and run the commands (do not type the $ sign which is supposed to be the shell prompt:
+To check your configuration, open an Unix shell, for example bash and run the commands (do not type the $ sign which is supposed to be the shell prompt:

 $ python